PAIDiPaidThis.com

 Why did my neighbour pay less for the same poisoning?

 Almost certainly because of the toxin, the timing or the clinic.
-A different substance, faster treatment or a daytime rather than out-of-hours visit can all cut the bill significantly, even when the pets look similar.
+A different substance, faster treatment or a daytime visit instead of an out-of-hours one can all cut the bill significantly, even when the pets and symptoms look similar.
+The practice's ownership plays a part too, since corporate-owned practices charge more on average than independents.

-Sometimes.
-Certain toxins need specific antidotes that are costly in themselves, but the bigger expense is often the supporting care: intravenous fluids, repeat blood tests and overnight monitoring.
-Many cases need the support without a specific antidote.
+Sometimes, but not usually the main driver.
+Certain toxins need specific antidotes that are costly in themselves, but the bigger expense is often the supporting care around them: intravenous fluids, repeat blood tests and overnight monitoring.
+Many poisoning cases need that support without ever needing a specific antidote.

-Will published price lists help in an emergency?
+Will published vet price lists help in a poisoning emergency?